For Electrameccanica Vehicles Corp. [SOLO], Analyst sees a rise to $9. What next?

 Electrameccanica Vehicles Corp.
-[NASDAQ: SOLO] stock went on an upward path that rose over 0.84% on Thursday, amounting to a one-week price increase of more than 5.88%.
+[NASDAQ: SOLO] price plunged by -2.29 percent to reach at -$0.08.
 The company report on September 2, 2021 that ElectraMeccanica to Present at the 10th Annual Gateway Conference on September 8, 2021.

 ElectraMeccanica Vehicles Corp.
 (NASDAQ: SOLO) (“ElectraMeccanica” or the “Company”), a designer and manufacturer of electric vehicles, has been invited to present at the 10th Annual Gateway Conference, which is being held virtually on September 8-9, 2021.